gartcimore/javamail4ews/README.md

 - Maven 3.6.0 or higher
 - Access to Microsoft Exchange Web Services

-## Recent Updates (January 2025)
+## Recent Updates (2025)

-This project has been upgraded with modern dependencies and Java 21 compatibility:
+This project has been upgraded with recent dependencies and Java 21 compatibility:
 - Migrated from javax.mail to Jakarta Mail API 2.1.1
 - Updated to Java 21 (from Java 8)
 - Upgraded all Maven plugins to latest versions